ArduCAM/Arduino/README.md

 ## 2. Choose correct CS pin for your camera
 Open one of the examples, wiring SPI and I2C interface especially CS pins to ArduCAM shield according to the examples.
-Hardware and software shuld be consistent to run the examples correctly.
+Hardware and software should be consistent to run the examples correctly.

 ## 3. Upload the examples
 In the example folder there are seven sub directories for different ArduCAM models and the host application.